CtrlK

 Progressive Disclosure

-The entire content is a monolithic wall of templates and configurations with no references to external files.
-The Grafana dashboard JSON alone is ~40 lines that could be in a separate file.
-There's no overview-then-drill-down structure; everything is dumped inline.
+The content is a monolithic wall of YAML, PromQL, JSON, and bash with no references to external files and no layered structure.
+The Grafana dashboard JSON alone is ~40 lines that should be in a separate file.
+Everything is inlined with no navigation aids or content splitting.

 1 / 3